dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 ### Don't make me think - Make everything out of 8's

-Applying the 8px base system to as much as possible within UI design means that design decisions can be made easier. margins, paddings, empty space, widths and heights can all be made with multiples of 8.
+Applying the 8px base system to as much as possible within UI design means that design decisions can be made easier. margins, paddings, empty space, widths, and heights can all be made with multiples of 8.

 ### Exceptions